from training.npr.org: http://training.npr.org/blog/beyond-the-5ws-what-should-you-ask-before-starting-a-story/

 First of all, ask yourself if your story is transparent enough.
 Does it make clear to the audience that different viewpoints exist, even if it doesn’t delve into them?

 Secondly, seek tension.
 Stories that present one viewpoint often lack the tension that a compelling story needs.
 So even if you are focusing on one person or situation, ask yourself where the conflict resides.
-(If there is no conflict or tension, you simply may not have a story.)
+(If there is no conflict or tension, or nothing significant is at stake, you may not have a story.)

 Finally, remember that fairness can be achieved across coverage.
 Each story can’t present all viewpoints equally, but comprehensive coverage can.
 Tell your audience where related stories can be found and be transparent about your editorial approach.